stowball/hucssley-hireup-demo-vue/rethinking-css.md

 # Rethinking CSS

+In this article, I hope to define what I feel are the biggest issues with CSS, and ultimately, how those issues can be overcome.

 ## CSS is hard

 While the syntax of, and writing CSS is very easy to learn and understand, product development teams the world over equally struggle with how to define and implement a maintainable, scalable CSS architecture.